truenas/webui/CONTRIBUTING.md

 - First fork the repo, and then clone it locally.
 - Create a new branch.
 - In the root of the project, run `yarn install` to install the dependecies and then `yarn start` to build the project and start running it in localhost.
-- - This will install the dependencies, link the packages and do a build.
 - Make the required changes.

 ## Validating Your Changes